John J. Clague: Education

-In 1967, Clague earned an A.B. magma cum laude from the Occidental College in Los Angeles, California.
+In 1967, Clague earned an A.B. magna cum laude from the Occidental College in Los Angeles, California.
 Two years later he obtained a M.A. in Geology from the University of California in Berkeley, California.
 In 1973 he defended his thesis and was given a Ph.D. in Geology from the University of British Columbia in Vancouver, B.C.

 Career

 From 1973 to 1998, Clague worked for the Geological Survey of Canada in Vancouver studying the evidence and effects of historic disasters.
 Specializing in the study of major earthquakes in the Pacific Northwest.

 Clague spent many years mapping the glacial deposits over a large area of the Fraser drainage basin of central British Columbia.
 This research allowed him to describe the character and extent of the ice sheet that once covered the area, the pattern and timing of ice growth and decay, and the effects of the ice sheet on the crust of western Canada.

 In 1984, he and fellow geologist Prof. G.H.
 Eisbacher had their book Destructive Mass Movements in High Mountains published.

 In 1998, Clague took the position of Professor and Shrum Chair at the Department of Earth Science at Simon Fraser University (SFU).
 He established an interdisciplinary research program drawing together researchers from different fields together, for example, geologists, biologists, physicists, and physical geographers.
 His collaborators include scientists at the Geological Survey of Canada, the U.S. Geological Survey, and the British Columbia Geological Survey, and faculty at SFU, University of British Columbia and Carlton University.

 In 2003, Clague was appointed Canada Research Chair in Natural Hazards Research at Simon Fraser University.